adrianjoiner/fairchild-sensor-tests/README.md

 [also here ](https://randomnerdtutorials.com/complete-guide-for-nokia-5110-lcd-with-arduino/) for example code [Nokia5110 lcd](https://lastminuteengineers.com/nokia-5110-lcd-arduino-tutorial/)

-The screen is graphic, ie not char based, but can contain 6 rows of 12 chars
+Note the screen is graphic, ie not char based, but can contain 6 rows of 14 chars.
+Once you have printed to the display you then have to 'display' the text before any output appears

-LCD:    GND     LIGHT       VCC     CLK     DIN     DC      CE      RST

-Screen size 14 X 6

 ## Using SPI with the STM32